markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 ---
-title: Set up accounts
+title: Set up accounts and services for Asset Compute extensibility
-description:
+description: Developing Asset Compute workers require access to accounts and services including AEM as a Cloud Service, Adobe Project Firefly, and cloud storage provided by Microsoft or Amazon.
 feature:
 topics:
 version: cloud-service
 doc-type: tutorial
 activity:
 audience: developer
-kt:
+kt: 6264
 thumbnail: 40377.jpg
 ---

-# Set up accounts
+# Set up accounts and services

 This tutorial requires the following services to be provisioning and accessible via the learner's Adobe ID.

 All Adobe services must be accessible through the same Adobe Org, using your Adobe ID.

 + [AEM as a Cloud Service](#aem-as-a-cloud-service)
 + [Adobe Project FireFly](#adobe-project-firefly)